darkgallium/minijava/README.md

 - [x] ++ operator (for variables currently)
 - [x] `if` with no else block
+- [x] add possibility to declare locals in the main function
 - [ ] primitive string support
 - [ ] homemade transpiler